Mubarak1A/alx-backend-javascript/0x00-ES6_basic/README.md

 <strong>7-getBudgetObject.js</strong> - Notice how the keys and the variable names are the same?
 Modify the following function’s budget object to simply use the keyname instead.

-<strong>8-getBudgetCurrentYear.js</strong> - Rewrite the getBudgetForCurrentYear function to use ES6 computed property names on the budget object
+<strong>8-getBudgetCurrentYear.js</strong> - Rewrite the getBudgetForCurrentYear function to use ES6 computed property names on the budget object.

+<strong>9-getFullBudget.js</strong> - Rewrite getFullBudgetObject to use ES6 method properties in the fullBudget object.